1954 Giro d'Italia

 The 1954 Giro d'Italia was the 37th edition of the Giro d'Italia, one of cycling's Grand Tours.
 The Giro started off in Palermo on 21 May with a 36 km team time trial and concluded in Milan with a 222 km relatively flat mass-start stage on 13 June.
 Fifteen teams entered the race, which was won by Swiss Carlo Clerici of the Welter team.
 Second and third respectively were Swiss rider Hugo Koblet and Italian Nino Assirelli.

 Teams

 Fifteen teams were invited by the race organizers to participate in the 1954 edition of the Giro d'Italia.
 The organizers invited neighboring countries to gather a squad of riders to send to compete in the race.
 Belgium, Germany, the Netherlands, Switzerland all entered a team, while France was offered a spot in the race and accepted, but could not form a team in time.
 Each team sent a squad of seven riders, which meant that the race started with a peloton of 105 cyclists.
 From the riders that began the race, 67 made it to the finish in Milan.

+The five national teams were all sponsored by bicycle factories: